ClearingHouse/ClearingHouse/README.md

 * Divisiblity
 * Callability
 * Call date (if callable)
+	* may be delayed with later issuances
 * Call price (if callable) (non‐negative)
+	* may be increased with later issuances

 Asset names are strings of uppercase ASCII characters that, when encoded as a